Zhangzhung

 Zhangzhung or Shangshung was an ancient kingdom in western and northwestern Tibet, existing from about 500 BC to 625 AD, pre-dating Tibetan Buddhism.
 The Zhangzhung culture is associated with the Bon religion, which has influenced the philosophies and practices of Tibetan Buddhism.
 Zhangzhung people are mentioned frequently in ancient Tibetan texts as the original rulers of today's western Tibet.
 Only in the last two decades have archaeologists been given access to do field work in the areas once ruled by the Zhangzhung.

 Extent

-Tradition has it that Zhangzhung consisted "of three different regions: Goba, the outer; Phugpa, the inner; and Barba, the middle.
-The outer is what we might call Western Tibet, from Gilgit in the west to Dangs-Ra Khyung-rDzong in the east, next to lake Namtso, and from Khotan in the north to Chu-Mig-brGyad-Cu-gTsa-gNyis in the south.
-Ladakh, including Lahaul and Spiti, was part of Goba.
-The inner region is said to be Tazig [often identified with Bactria], and the middle Rgya-Khar-Bar-Chod, a place not yet identified."
+Tradition has it that Zhangzhung consisted "of three different regions: sGob-ba, the outer; Phug-pa, the inner; and Bar-ba, the middle.
+The outer is what we might call Western Tibet, from Gilgit in the west to Dangs-ra khyung-rdzong in the east, next to lake gNam-mtsho, and from Khotan in the north to Chu-mig brgyad-cu rtsa-gnyis in the south.
+Ladakh, including Lahaul and Spiti, was part of sGob-ba.
+The inner region is said to be sTag-gzig (Tazig) [often identified with Bactria], and the middle rGya-mkhar bar-chod, a place not yet identified."
 While it is not certain whether Zhangzhung was really so large, it was an independent kingdom and covered the whole of what is today's Western Tibet, Ladakh and Gilgit.